The Ancient Greek Board Game of Five Lines

 How to Play

-The game can also be played with eleven lines (and eleven men each) the only difference in game play is that the third sixth and ninth lines are sacred lines.
-It is presumed that when playing double that two dice are used and the player may choose to move either two men (one moves the number die one shows, the other moves the total die two shows), or one man for the total of the two dice.
+The game can also be played with eleven lines (and eleven men each).
+The only difference in game play is that the third, sixth and ninth lines are sacred lines.
+It is presumed that, when playing double, two dice are used and the player may choose to move either two men (one moves the number die one shows, and the other moves the total die two shows), or one man for the total of the two dice.

 Questions & Answers